KANISHKAgoud/Glideapp/README.md

-# Glideapp
+# Website using a Dataset

-Directly made an app using glide app using a dataset here is the app
+here is the social media app

 https://socialsphere-tlx6.glide.page